 Once the project is finished and the website is coded up, it’s time to see if what I’ve designed is offering any improvements.
 There are a few things worth doing at this stage and if you want a fair comparison, you should carry them out in a similar way to previous steps.

 The most important of them is to do more user testing, as this gives me the quickest sense of whether what I have worked on has improved on the initial user test.
 It is also the method with the quickest turnaround on results and so we can quickly tweak anything that hasn’t worked.

-See above for my thoughts on user testing methods, but generally I’ll be using usertesting.com at this point and following the tips I outlined here.
+See above for my thoughts on user testing methods, but generally I’ll be using UserTesting at this point and I've written more about remote testing here.

-Of course if I’ve set up a funnel or a dashboard, post-project I’ll be checking in on the key metrics here, usually just once a week.
-I explain my thinking on this in the book:
+Of course if I’ve set up a funnel or a summary dashboard, post-project I’ll be checking in on the key metrics here, usually just once a week.
+I explained my thinking on this in my (now retired) book:

 I like to split my data by date, in particular by week, to see how the performance is changing over time.
 Weekly measures are in the Goldilocks zone: a day is too short to learn anything meaningful as there are often big fluctuations by day of the week, a month is too long and you’re leaving it too late to solve any problems, but a week is just right.

 Finally, we could try to A/B test the new design against the old.
 It’s something I used to do when working in-house but it’s something I do a lot less of now I work with multiple clients.
 Mainly because doing a meaningful test on most sites’ traffic involves running it for a long time.
 Also because in my experience most A/B tests reveal very little difference between the options.